 Premium shows are mixed in with free offerings, denoted by a little purple feather in the top left corner.
 It reminds me a bit of Amazon Prime Video, which has shows included in your subscription mixed in with those you have to pay extra for.
 The app isn't forceful in trying to get you to upgrade, though: You'll only be asked if you want to change to premium if you click on a premium-only show, or if you go to your Account page.

-Peacock's launch comes at a strange time: Due to the coronavirus pandemic shutting down film productions, many of its originals were pushed to 2021 or later.
+Peacock's formal launch in July 2020 came at a strange time: Due to the coronavirus pandemic shutting down film productions, many of its originals were pushed to 2021 or later.
 Its launch was also supposed to coincide with NBC's live coverage of the summer Olympics, which has also been pushed to 2021.

 Still, there's plenty to watch among the 13,000 hours of free content or 20,000 hours of premium content from NBC and its sister networks and entertainment properties, including Bravo, USA Network, SYFY, Oxygen, E!, CNBC, MSNBC, NBCSN, Golf Channel, Illumination, Universal Kids and Universal Pictures.
-There's also some content licensed from rivals, including A&E, ABC, Fox, History, Nickelodeon, DreamWorks Animation, Focus Features, Lionsgate, Warner Bros., Blumhouse, CBS, Showtime, Paramount and The CW (the latter four of which are, to restate, wholly or partly owned by CNET's parent company, ViacomCBS).
+There's also some content licensed from rivals, including A&E, ABC, Fox, History, Nickelodeon, DreamWorks Animation, Focus Features, Lionsgate, Warner Bros., Blumhouse, CBS, Showtime, Paramount and The CW.

 Some of the best shows available on the free tier now are 30 Rock, Parks and Recreation, Downton Abbey, Monk and Friday Night Lights, and you get all seasons of each.
 Upgrade to premium to get the complete run of older shows, including Cheers, Frasier, House, Two and a Half Men, Everybody Loves Raymond and George Lopez.
 For some shows, however, you get only a recent handful of seasons or episodes, even on premium.
 For example, you'll only find the last six seasons of Saturday Night Live and a handful of episodes of This Is Us.